 The story spread like wildfire, among the Spanish, the Aztecs and the other people of Mexico.
 The church was built on the hill and people came from near and far.
 Juan Diego lived in a small house nearby and took care of the church.
 He told everyone about the Blessed Virgin and what she told him.
 In six years six million Mexicans became Christians.

-If you go there now you will see a huge ugly church, but inside is the picture.
+If you go there now you will see a huge ugly church (now part of the city), but inside is the picture.
 It gets more pilgrims than any where else in North or South America.